codeclimate/codeclimate-eslint/issue_template.md

 > (1) .codeclimate.yml <br>
 > (2) config files for the oss analysis tool._<br>

-> 2. _If possible, use our CLI with [the debug option](https://github.com/codeclimate/codeclimate#environment-variables) to provide additional info, including any stderr produced by the engine._ `CODECLIMATE_DEBUG=1 codeclimate analyze`
+> 2. _If possible, use our CLI with [the debug option](https://github.com/codeclimate/codeclimate#environment-variables) to provide additional info, including any stderr produced by the engine._ `CODECLIMATE_DEBUG=1 codeclimate analyze -e eslint`

 ## Relevant links

 ----
 - [ ] 4-6 word issue title